ChatGPT can perform data analysis at fraction of human cost: Study

 The study highlights the potential threat to job security amid increased adoption of generative artificial intelligence (AI), reports South China Morning Post.

-The experiments showed that GPT-4 is also much faster than humans in completing tasks.
+The experiments showed that GPT-4 is also much faster than humans in completing the tasks.

 "GPT-4 can also beat an entry-level human analyst in terms of performance, which was evaluated through a range of metrics including the correctness and fluency in charts and the insights they produced," the report elaborated.